Committed to the prevention of suicide.

 Help us reach our goal and learn how to be alert to suicide-risk.
 You can complete 90-minute online training.
 Or attend in-person training: half-day and two-day options available.

-Anyone who attends training before December goes in the draw to win one of three $100 vouchers.
+Anyone who attends training before 9 December goes in the draw to win one of three $100 vouchers at Bocca, The Recovery Room and Event Cinemas.
 Terms and conditions apply.

 Almost 100 Sunshine Coast residents registered for suicide-alertness training for World Suicide Prevention Day (WSPD), potentially benefiting more than 700 people.
 Community members attended four-hour face-to-face training, safeTALK, or registered for 90-minute...